 4. If modifications, repairs, or replacements of items were performed subsequent to final inspection, then verify that appropriate re-inspections were performed.

-.
+b.
 Inspect a sample of inspection documentation of safety related and risk significant non-safety items where inspection was impractical.
 Select a sample of inspected items to verify that:

 1. Documented process monitoring methods, equipment, and qualified personnel (if required) were used to as an alternative to direct inspection.